BurhanSaglanmak/Moving-sandscapes-with-Arduino-controlled-stepper-motor/README.md

 - 28BYJ-48 5v Step Motor
 - Step Motor Driver
 - 3D printer outputs
-- One bearing (for smoother rotation)
+- One roller (for smoother rotation)
 - Besides the 3D printer outputs, I added an extra plastic part because the center of gravity remains high.

 If you also use 3D parts, I'd like to add a small note: the gear connected to the step motor is a bit small;